zenfish/iTor/README.md

 A script - FOR MACs ONLY - that fires up Tor in a docker container, deals with details
 -----

-DO NOT RUN, lol.
+This runs a Docker Tor container, then reroutes all traffic through the the Tor proxy.
+Mostly I was using it to change my IP, but it really does go through Tor.

 Still testing it out.

 If you do want to run it anyway... simply type -